latent-to/developer-docs/docs/subnets/crowdloans/crowdloans-tutorial.md

 ## Troubleshooting

+- Call fails with `InvalidCrowdloadId`
+  - Ensure that the crowdloan ID exists.
+- Call fails with `InvalidOrigin`
+  - Ensure that the selected account that is responsible for signing the transaction.
+- Call fails with `BlockDurationTooShort`
+  - Ensure that the crowdloan `end` is set at least one week away—~50,400 blocks.
+- Call fails with `BlockDurationTooLong`
+  - Ensure that the crowdloan `end` is set between a week to 2 months away.
+- Contribution call fails with `ContributionPeriodEnded`
+  - Extend the `end` value on the crowdloan using the `crowdloan.updateEnd` extrinsic.
-- Finalize fails with CapNotRaised
+- Finalize fails with `CapNotRaised`
   - Ensure total `raised` equals `cap`.
 Add contributions or adjust `cap` via `update_cap` (creator‑only) before `finalize`.
-- Finalize fails with ContributionPeriodNotEnded
+- Finalize fails with `ContributionPeriodNotEnded`
   - Wait until the `end` block is reached.
-- Finalize fails with CallUnavailable
+- Finalize fails with `CallUnavailable`
   - Ensure the nested call was supplied during `create`.
 The pallet stores it as a preimage; if unavailable, it errors and drops the reference.
 - Refund does nothing
   - Refunds only after `end` and only for non‑finalized campaigns.
 It processes up to `RefundContributorsLimit` contributors per call.